JGaudet1896/ShnarpsDuel/replit.md

 ## Overview

 Shnarps is a multiplayer card game application built with a modern web stack.
 The game features a bidding phase, trump suit selection, and trick-taking gameplay with support for both human and AI players.
-The application uses a React-based frontend with Three.js for 3D rendering, an Express backend, and PostgreSQL database for persistence.
+The application supports both local (same device) and real-time online multiplayer using WebSockets.
+The frontend uses React with Three.js for 3D rendering, Express backend with WebSocket server, and PostgreSQL database for persistence.

 ## User Preferences